Salmon run: In popular culture

 In a 1982 video game called Salmon Run, the player takes the role of Sam the Salmon, swimming upriver to mate.
 Along the way he encounters waterfalls, a bear, fishermen, and seagulls.

-In the 2003 Disney animated feature film, Brother Bear, Kenai and Koda reached the salmon run and met a large group of bears led by Tug at the Annual Salmon Run.
-Featuring the song "Welcome" by The Blind Boys of Alabama and Phil Collins.
+In the 2003 Disney animated feature film, Brother Bear, the protagonist Kenai adjusts to his life as a bear during the annual salmon run.

-Splatoon 2 and 3 introduce the game mode "Salmon Run" where players fight off fictional Salmonids, a race of salmon-like beings.
-Grizzo Industries, owned by Mr. Grizz, employs players to hunt for salmonids and their eggs, similar to Grizzly bears hunting salmon in nature.
+Splatoon 2 and 3 introduces the game mode "Salmon Run" where players fight off fictional Salmonids, a race of salmon-like beings.
+Grizzco Industries, owned by Mr. Grizz, employs players to hunt for salmonids and their eggs, similar to Grizzly bears hunting salmon in nature.
 The game's lore suggests that the Salmonids participate in a massive salmon migration every 70 years, which coincides with the time the Splatoon series takes place.

+The 2023 eco fantasy film Wild Summon depicts salmon as miniature aquatic humanlike free divers throughout their life cycle and migrations.